Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 However, if you are above a certain threshold of memory allocated per core, i.e. you use the high memory nodes in [LUMI-C][lumi-c], you are billed per slice of 2GB memory (which is still billed in units of CPU-core-hours).
-Specifically, the formula that is used for billing is:
+Specifically, the formula used for billing is:

 ```text
 CPU-core-hours-billed = max(